- Improving Parks

 Continue reading for more information about the project and the steps we took to arrive at our final concept.

 - User Needs & Stakeholders:

 We began this project by conducting interviews of all possible users and stakeholders.
 We then reviewed the interviews as a team and organized needs based on the primary users & stakeholders.
-We identified eight main user/stakeholder groups and compared needs related to each in order to find commonalities and the overarching needs for the project.
+We identified main user/stakeholder groups and compared needs related to each in order to find commonalities and the overarching needs for the project.

 - Comparing the needs of all user/stakeholder groups, we identified six needs that were expressed by many of the informants.
 We then investigated each need and conducted research of current attempts within parks to address each of these needs.

 Keeping all this in mind, we developed our first mission statement for the project.

 "To strengthen the user experience and attachment to the parks.
 We see this most effectively accomplished by promoting community-facilitated research and volunteer opportunities."

 Finding a Focus: